ucb-bar/riscv-sodor/README.md

 =====================================================

 This repo is **NOT** a self-running repository.
-Please follow the instruction in https://chipyard.readthedocs.io/en/latest/ to set up Chipyard and run the test.
+Please follow the instruction in https://chipyard.readthedocs.io/en/latest/ to set up Chipyard and simulate Sodor cores.

 FAQ
 ===